-Order for reception of mentally disordered person.
+Order for reception of mentally disordered person

-62. (1) Where upon an inquiry under this Part a person is found by the Court to be incapable of managing himself and his affairs due to his mental disorder but the Court does not appoint an appointed person of the mentally disordered person, the Court shall make an order for the person to be sent to a designated medical practitioner in a psychiatric facility for examination and for his admission to the psychiatric facility named in the order.

-(2) Notwithstanding subsection (1), if a friend or relative of the mentally disordered person satisfies the Court that he undertakes to take proper care of the person and prevent the person from injuring himself or others, the Court may, instead of making an order under the subsection (1), make an order handing him over to the care of the friend or relative.
+- 62. (1) Where upon an inquiry under this Part a person is found by the Court to be incapable of managing himself and his affairs due to his mental disorder but the Court does not appoint an appointed person of the mentally disordered person, the Court shall make an order for the person to be sent to a designated medical practitioner in a psychiatric facility for examination and for his admission to the psychiatric facility named in the order. - (2) Notwithstanding subsection (1), if a friend or relative of the mentally disordered person satisfies the Court that he undertakes to take proper care of the person and prevent the person from injuring himself or others, the Court may, instead of making an order under subsection (1), make an order handing him over to the care of the friend or relative.

-(3) A person received into a psychiatric facility by an order of the Court made under subsection (1) shall, for the purposes of this Order, be an involuntary patient under section 12.
+(3) A person received into a psychiatric facility by an order of the Court made under subsection (1) shall, for the purposes of this Act, be an involuntary patient under section 12.

-Annulling proceedings.
+Annulling proceedings

-63. (1) Where a person has been found to be incapable of managing himself and his affairs due to his mental disorder and it is subsequently shown to the Court - that there is reason to believe that such incapability has ceased, the Court may make an order for an inquiry to determine whether the person is now capable of managing himself and his affairs.
+- 63. (1) Where a person has been found to be incapable of managing himself and his affairs due to his mental disorder and it is subsequently shown to the Court - (a) on the application of that person; - (b) on the application of a person acting on his behalf; or - (c) on the information of any other person, that there is reason to believe that such incapability has ceased, the Court may make an order for an inquiry to determine whether the person is now capable of managing himself and his affairs.